textpattern/docs/README.md

-# docs
+# Work In Progress

-Holding pattern for upcoming user docs
+This repo is a holding pattern / placeholder repo for upcoming changes to user docs.

+Please refer to https://docs.textpattern.com for the current user docs.